-You must speak with local rangers at least 48 hours prior to placing your hives or undertaking clearing of a site.
+You must notify the department at least 48 hours prior to placing your hives or undertaking clearing of a site.
 Relocation of sites must not occur without local ranger approval.
-Contact us for more information.
+To notify the department, email firstname.lastname@example.org for more information.

 Under the Biosecurity Act 2014, you must be aware of and adhere to the minimum distance required between hives in certain cases.
 Distance between hives supports commercial beekeepers and allows them to work their hives without robbing.

 Hives must be identified as per the Biosecurity Act 2014.
 It is recommended that all hives are branded with your hive identification number (HIN) as proof of ownership.

 Sites must not exceed an area of 600m2 and not contain more than 150 hives.